 So it’s one week until the big day—Valentine’s.

 Having once worked in a floral department, I know the lengths to which men, women, and children will go to show their love.
 Those lengths are usually tallied up on an all-too-short receipt with an all-too-expensive end.
 (This year, a dozen roses rings in at $69.99.
-While the double entendre with the price is amusing, it’s also disgusting that on a regular basis it’s 33% cheaper.)
+While the double entendre with the price is amusing, it’s also revolting that on a regular basis it’s 33% cheaper.)

 But it’s not just another day.
 It’s Valentine’s Day.

 All I want to ask is this: If we are given a chance to celebrate, if even for one extra day, those that we love above all others, why not?
-Why the heck not?!
 If we get to give socially acceptable yet terrible punned pieces of paper to our classmates with candy Scotch-taped to them, why not?
 If we can tell coworkers that we love them and leave a treat in their mailboxes, why not?
 If we can give our children a small treat every day for the whole week of Valentine’s Day just so that they know how much they’re loved (forever and always, amen), why not?
-If we want to eat an entire box of See’s Candy chocolates, twirl in a rain cloud of glitter, and dance to Hall & Oates to celebrate the fact that we’re alive and able to have people we love in our lives, WHY NOT?!
+If we want to eat an entire box of See’s chocolates, twirl in a rain cloud of glitter, and dance to Hall & Oates to celebrate the fact that we’re alive and able to have people we love in our lives, WHY NOT?!

-Because, seriously, why not?
+Because, seriously.
+Why not?